Estimated reading time: 16 minutes

 Burritos

-Next, on our guide to Authentic Mexican Food, we have burritos.
+Next, in our guide to Authentic Mexican Food, we have burritos.
 The main difference between tacos and burritos is the size of the tortilla used and how many you eat!
 Tacos are small and open, and you might need 3 or 4 to satisfy your appetite.
 A burrito, on the other hand, has a much larger tortilla and a variety of fillings.
 Certainly, a single burrito would make up a meal.

 Our recipe for a Chicken Burrito has tender slow-cooked chicken with Chipotle Paste for a delicious smoky flavour.